bysaar/Stock-Market/README.md

 ## Run Instructions
-Open terminal and navigate to the folder and execute:
+Open the terminal and navigate to the folder, then execute:

 - `make`